 From the ferry terminal, continue walking along the Embarcadero towards Pier 33.
 This wide boulevard has come a long way and it’s now a favorite jogging spot, also boasting seafood restaurants with bay views.
 Pier 33 is the departure point for Alcatraz, one of the highlights of any holiday to San Francisco.

 (1) Book your Alcatraz tickets in Advance to ensure you have space on your desired day and at your desired departure time.
 (2) I recommend taking the first ferry to Alcatraz in the morning.
 This way, the island will be less crowded and your visit more enjoyable, the frequent incoming ferries will allow you to return whenever you want, and the Alcatraz visit won’t “clog” your sightseeing day.
 (3) Have a look at combo tickets that include Alcatraz along with other attractions.
 These might unlock some savings or skip-the-line benefits.

 The boat ride to ‘The Rock’ offers great city and bay views and takes about 15 minutes.
-As soon as you disembark, you really feel like you’ve stepped back in time.
-Alcatraz is a major tourist spot so they’ve really invested a lot of effort making this experience special.
+As soon as you disembark, you feel like you’ve stepped back in time.
+Alcatraz is a major tourist spot so they’ve invested a lot of effort in making this experience special.
 Now a US National Park, Alcatraz was originally an army fort until converted to a federal prison in 1934.
 Housing the worst criminals in the US until 1963 like Scarface Al Capone, ‘The Rock’ became infamous for a place with a one-way ticket.